OpenSwitchNOS/openswitch-ops-docs/quick-start.md

 ```

 ## Build system and development environment
 After following the above instructions, the newly created Ubuntu VM has been fully installed with the OpenSwith Build System and Development Environment.
 The OpenSwitch Build System creates and maintains a Git repository that is cloned to `~/ops-build`.
 The Git repository contains a subset of the project's source files.
-For details on how to manage it, see the [Development Environment](development-environment) guide.
+For details on how to manage it, see the [Develop on OpenSwitch](develop-on-openswitch) guide.

 ## Developing for OpenSwitch resources
 For more information on developing for OpenSwitch, see the following guides:
+* [Develop on OpenSwitch](develop-on-openswitch) to learn how to work with the OpenSwitch development environment.
 * [How to Contribute Code](contribute-code) to learn how to submit your code UpStream.
-* [Development Environment](development-environment) to learn how to work with the OpenSwitch development environment.